substance/interior/campaign.md

 ## What do I get?

 Substance is designed to support your publishing workflow.
-That's your return on investment.
 The software will be released under a liberal software license (MIT).
 That means that you can use the sofware in any way (customize it, improve it and sell it if you like to).
 By using our platform you can make your clients happy by improving their workflows, saving them time and money and increase revenue.

 And finally, all of our donators will be mentioned in a supporters page on the our website.

 ## Roadmap

 Here's how our roadmap looks like.
+We'll roll a first alpha release at the beginning of February, so people can have a first look at the complete system.
+After a second, more robust alpha we'll enter a two month beta phase at the beginning of June.
+The final release will land at the end of July.

 <img src="http://interior.substance.io/images/campaign/roadmap.png" width="100%" />